Gliptal/TPW-Settings/README.md

 - COLOR CHOOSER
   - The sliders can be used to select the wanted color
   - In the top field the relative values are shown
-  - Click on one of the buttons to copy the selected value in the relevant parameter
+  - 'APPLY': saves the set color to the selected parameter

 Limitations
 ======